-Students will demonstrate fluency in the application and use of technologies in multiple contexts.
+Students will demonstrate fluency in the application and use of technologies, information, or resources in multiple contexts.

 Student work from this class may be randomly selected and used anonymously for assessment of course, program, and/or institutional learning outcomes.
 For more information, please refer to the Dean of the appropriate School.